 Valmark Policy Management Company, LLC ("VPMC") pays SFA an annual fee for SFA advisors to provide investment advisory services in the nature of advice concerning the management of the Insurance Products and to review the annual VPMC policy report to clients who own them.
-This fee is paid by VPMC to SFA and will not cost the client additional fees than if they had executed the insurance solution without SFA's involvement.
-This arrangement is disclosed to the client prior to executing any insurance solution with LRRM and noted as an addendum to the client agreement.
+This fee is paid by VPMC to SFA and will not cost the client additional fees than if they had executed the

-This practice presents a conflict of interest because persons providing investment advice on SFA's behalf have an incentive to recommend LRRM to a client for the purpose of generating compensation rather than solely based on the client's needs.
+This practice presents a conflict of interest because people providing investment advice on SFA's behalf have an incentive to recommend LRRM to a client for the purpose of generating compensation rather than solely based on the client's needs.
 Clients are under no obligation, contractually or otherwise, to buy insurance products from LRRM.

 In limited cases, SFA may recommend a client engage LRRM for insurance products where SFA acts as an investment manager for the underlying insurance product.
-This creates a conflict of interest in that SFA has an incentive to refer clients to LRRM to receive the management fee associated with the insurance product.
+This creates a conflict of interest in the fact that SFA has an incentive to refer clients to LRRM to receive the management fee associated with the insurance product.